kayibal/ansible-raspberry-pi/new-raspberry/README.md

 ### Choosing your Hostname ###

 Once you've decided what your new Raspberry Pi is going to be called, navigate to the file `roles/common/vars/main.yml`, and change the line: `hostname: raspberrypi` to reflect your choice.

+Also make sure that in the file `site.yml`, the line  `- hosts: raspberrypi` reflects your chosen hostname.

 ### Choosing your Oh-My-ZSH Theme ###